-A few proven ways to reduce labor, save money and increase the quality of your residential lawn and
+A few proven ways to reduce labor, save money and increase the quality of your lawn service!

 Over the last 20 years or so I have had the privilege of performing lawn and landscape related services at several thousand Chicago area properties.
 As you can imagine, there are many time consuming variables on each individual property that can either add or lessen the total number of seasonal man hours needed to properly service a lawn and/or landscape.

 Here are a few ways to lower the cost of professional lawn and landscape care by reducing the labor needed to produce it.

 1).
 Increase the width of entry into your back yard (if possible).
 Common commercial walk behind mowers are 36″ wide and require a clear opening that is at least 38″ wide to safely pass through.
 It is very common to spend 30% less labor when using a 36″ walk behind mower (or larger) over a standard 21″ push mower.
 In addition, a 36″ wide (or greater) commercial mower offers a far superior quality of cut and finish over a small 21″ push mower.

 2).
 Relocate or bury any/all misdirected downspouts and sump pump outlet pipes that happen to cross into heavily traveled lawn or property passageways.
 Additional time is usually needed to disconnect (where applicable), work around and/or lift maintenance equipment over aluminum, PVC, plastic, etc. drain pipes to complete a routine maintenance visit.